uga-libraries/born-digital-processing/README.md

 ## Documentation Overview

 The ArchivesSpace resource record provides an overview of the collection materials, including a complete list of AIPs with titles, size information, subject information, and a linked file inventory spreadsheet containing relevant information regarding any redaction and/or reformatting.
-The finding aid data is supplemented by additional preservation documentation saved in the collection folder.
+The finding aid data is supplemented by the processing plan in the accession record and additional preservation documentation saved in the collection folder.

 This documentation includes:

-  * Processing plan in the accession record
   * File path change log, if applicable
   * Redaction log, if applicable
   * Reformatting log, if applicable